 - 4 oz fresh spinach, chopped (about 4-5 cups)

 Make the meatballs: combine all the meatball ingredients in large bowl until evenly combined.
 Do not overmix.
-Shape into small balls, about 1 inch.
+Shape into small balls, about 1 inch or smaller.

 In the same pot, add about 2 tablespoons olive oil.
 Saute carrots, onion, and celery until softened, about 10 minutes.
 Then add garlic, and saute for another minute or 2.

 Add chicken broth and water, oregano, and salt and pepper to taste.
 Bring to a boil.
 Add pasta and meatballs, and bring to a boil.
-Simmer for about 15 minutes, half-covered, until pasta is tender and meatballs are thoroughly cooked.
+Simmer for about 15-18 minutes (half-covered), or until pasta is tender and meatballs are thoroughly cooked.